junxit/us-congress-bills-112/metadata.md

 - 2012-09-19 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Harkin with an amendment in the nature of a substitute.
 Without written report.
 - 2012-09-19 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Harkin with an amendment in the nature of a substitute.
 Without written report.
 - 2012-09-19 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 516.
+- 2012-11-15 — Amendment SA 2926 agreed to in Senate by Unanimous Consent.
+- 2012-11-15 — Amendment SA 2926 proposed by Senator Landrieu for Senator Alexander. (consideration: CR S6869-6870; text: CR S6869) To strike provisions relating to the National Institutes of Health.
+- 2012-11-15 — Measure laid before Senate by unanimous consent. (consideration: CR S6868-6870; text of measure as reported in Senate: CR S6868-6869)
+- 2012-11-15 — Passed Senate with an amendment by Voice Vote. (text: CR S6869-6870)
+- 2012-11-15 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(text: CR S6869-6870)
+- 2012-11-15 — Senate amendment agreed to: Amendment SA 2926 agreed to in Senate by Unanimous Consent.
+- 2012-11-15 — Senate amendment proposed (on the floor): Amendment SA 2926 proposed by Senator Landrieu for Senator Alexander.(consideration: CR S6869-6870; text: CR S6869)
+- 2012-11-15 — Senate amendment submitted
+- 2012-11-15 — The committee substitute as amended agreed to by Unanimous Consent. (consideration: CR S6869)
+- 2012-11-16 — Message on Senate action sent to the House.
+- 2012-11-16 — Received in the House.
+- 2012-11-16 — Referred to the House Committee on Energy and Commerce.
+- 2012-11-16 — Referred to the Subcommittee on Health.